sirthias/spliff/README.md

 ### 1. Basic Operations

-On the most basic level _spliff_ uses Myers algorithm to describe the difference between two sequences `base` and `target` as a number of `Diff.Op.Delete` and `Diff.Op.Insert` operations.
+On the most basic level _spliff_ uses Myers' algorithm to describe the difference between two sequences `base` and `target` as a number of `Diff.Op.Delete` and `Diff.Op.Insert` operations.
 Instances of these types can be regarded as mere "decorators" on the underlying `base` and `target` sequences as they don't hold any data elements themselves.
 They merely describe in terms of index ranges, which data elements must be deleted or inserted in order to transform